The build vs. buy decision is about to get a third option — and it's coming faster than most software buyers realize.

 An AI agent receives a request.
 It writes the code, runs it, delivers the output, and the code is discarded.
 No maintenance.
 No technical debt.
 No versioning.
 The software exists only for as long as it’s useful.

-This isn't hypothetical.
-It's already happening in specific use cases.
+This isn’t hypothetical.
+It’s already happening in specific use cases.
 In the wealthtech and fintech space, platforms are using this pattern today.
 A user asks for a custom chart comparing three data sets over 36 months.
-Rather than trying to generate a static visualization, the AI agent writes actual code (Python, TypeScript, whatever fits), fetches the data, renders the chart, and executes it.
+Rather than generating a static visualization, the AI agent writes actual code, fetches the data, renders the chart, and executes it.
 The user gets exactly what they asked for.
-The code served its purpose and doesn't need to stick around.
+The code served its purpose and is gone.

-It's a small example, but the implications are large.
-If software can be generated on demand for a specific task, a huge category of one-off tooling, internal dashboards, data transformations, and report generators stops being something you build or buy.
-It becomes something you ask for.
+The implications are large.
+If software can be generated on demand for a specific task, a huge category of one-off tooling — internal dashboards, data transformations, report generators — stops being something you build or buy.
+It becomes something you prompt for.

-Why this matters for build vs. buy: The "buy" side of the equation has always included a category of lightweight tools that companies purchase because building them isn't worth the effort.
+What this means for build vs. buy: The “buy” side has always included lightweight tools that companies purchase because building them isn’t worth the effort.
 Scheduling scripts.
 Data formatters.
 Simple integrations.
-If throwaway software matures, that entire category could collapse.
-You wouldn't buy those tools.
-You wouldn't build them either.
-You'd just prompt for them.
+As our build vs. buy AI framework shows, the threshold for when building makes sense is already shifting — and throwaway software is accelerating that shift for the lowest-complexity tier of tools.

 The limitation is predictability.
 When you run the same throwaway code twice, you want the same result.
-That's what engineers call deterministic outcomes.
-Agents still have reliability concerns around hallucination and inconsistency, which is why throwaway software works best today for analysis and visualization tasks where a human reviews the output before acting on it.
-For anything mission-critical or repeatable, you still want persistent, tested software.
+Agents still have reliability concerns around hallucination and inconsistency, which is why throwaway software works best today for analysis and visualization tasks where a human reviews the output.
+For anything mission-critical or repeatable, persistent tested software remains the right answer.

 The premise: you start with a prompt or a specification.
 A team of AI agents takes that input, builds the software, tests it against defined criteria, deploys it, and delivers a finished product.
 Humans define what to build.
 Agents handle the how.